- Applied Water Research

 - Gender equality in education.
 Researcher: Ms. Beverly Abela Gatt

-- Fighting the 'monster' within: Exploring feelings of worry and anxiety in young students.
+- Children's 'excess' baggage: Exploring feelings of worry and stress in young students.
 Researcher: Dr. Melanie Darmanin

 - Understanding multisensory classrooms and spaces for children with Autism Spectrum Disorder.
 Researcher: Ms. Elaine Dimech